EMDR: Eye Movement Desensitization and Reprocessing

 Are you feeling stuck and exhausted from trying to cope with psychologically distressing emotions?

-Suffering from the effects of a motor vehicle accident?
+- Suffering from the effects of a motor vehicle accident or other traumatic event?

 The Origins of EMDR